mattdistefano/accessibility-training/readme.md

 1. When transitioning between screens in a single page application.
 This can make for a more fluid experience.
 2. When expanding a collapsible content region, focus should be shifted to the region.

+#### What else should we consider when managing focus?

+Be sure only to trap focus when absolutely necessary, and when focus is trapped, be sure to provide instructions for how to release it.
+(2.1.2)

 ### Tab order